History of taxation in the United Kingdom: First World War

-The war (1914–1918) was financed by borrowing large sums at home and abroad, by new taxes, and by inflation.
-It was implicitly financed by postponing maintenance and repair, and canceling unneeded projects.
+The First World War (1914–1918) was financed by borrowing large sums at home and abroad, by new taxes, and by inflation.
+It was implicitly financed by postponing maintenance and repair, and cancelling unneeded projects.
 The government avoided indirect taxes because such methods tend to raise the cost of living, and can create discontent among the working class.
 There was a strong emphasis on being "fair" and being "scientific".
 The public generally supported the heavy new taxes, with minimal complaints.
 The Treasury rejected proposals for a stiff capital levy, which the Labour Party wanted to use to weaken the capitalists.
 Instead, there was an excess profits tax, of 50 percent of profits above the normal prewar level; the rate was raised to 80 percent in 1917.
 Excise taxes were added on luxury imports such as automobiles, clocks and watches.
-There was no sales tax or value added tax.
+There was no sales tax or value-added tax.
 The main increase in revenue came from the income tax, which in 1915 went up to 3s.
 6d in the pound (17.5%), and individual exemptions were lowered.
 The income tax rate grew to 5s (25%) in 1916, and 6s (30%) in 1918.